 The problem is that it might look like the unity is quickly dissolving.
 But it doesn’t have to.
 When we return to routine, things don’t have to go back to exactly the way they were.

-About the Author: Rabbi Alan Haber is an educator, writer, speaker, and editor.
+About the Author: Rabbi Alan Haber is an educator, writer, speaker, editor, and tour guide.
 He is currently on the faculty of MATAN and on the staff of the English-language Koren Talmud Bavli.
 He lives in Gush Etzion, Israel with his wife and five wonderful children.

 If you don't see your comment after publishing it, refresh the page.